juristr/juristr.github.com/_posts/2016-09-20-ng2-event-registration-document.md

 ---
 layout: post_new
-title: "Angular 2: How do I register an event listener on document?"
+title: "Angular: How do I register an event listener on document?"
 lead: "Learn how to attach an event listener on the document object"
 postimg: "/blog/assets/imgs/ng2-register-event-cardimg.png"
 tags: [ "JavaScript", "Angular"]